Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 Our work adds an important piece to the puzzle of quantum simulations of LGTs with coupled matter and gauge fields.
-At the moment, most existing realizations concern continuous gauge groups \cite{Martinez2016,Bernien2017, Mil2020,Yang2020, Klco2018, Nguyen2021}.
+At the moment, most existing realizations concern continuous gauge groups \cite{Martinez2016,Bernien2017,Mil2020,Yang2020,Klco2018,Nguyen2022,atas2023simulating}.
 Pioneering laboratory demonstrations for a discrete $\mathbb{Z}_2$ gauge symmetry considered building-blocks \cite{Schweizer2019} and perturbative implementations \cite{Wang2021}.
-Here, we develop a non-perturbative, fully gauge-invariant decomposition, enabling us to demonstrate confinement in a few tens of qubits, to probe long evolution times, and to add an experimentally simple term that tunes the underlying gauge symmetry.
+Here, we develop a non-perturbative, in an ideal setting fully gauge-invariant decomposition, enabling us to observe confinement dynamics in a few tens of qubits, to probe long evolution times, and to add an experimentally simple term that tunes the underlying gauge symmetry.
 Our experiments thus open the door towards controlling gauge symmetries in digital quantum simulations and studying the rich dynamics of matter coupled to gauge fields with discrete gauge symmetry.

 \textbf{Target theory.---}We are interested here in Abelian LGTs, as sketched in Fig.~\ref{fig:Overview}a.
 Charged matter lives on sites $i=0,\dots, N-1$ of a one-dimensional spatial lattice.
-Following a Jordan--Wigner transformation (see Methods), we denote the associated operators by Pauli matrices $\sigma_i$.
+Following a Jordan--Wigner transformation (Methods), we denote the associated operators by Pauli matrices $\sigma_i$.
 The electric field lives on links between sites, with associated Pauli matrices $\tau^{x}_{i,i+1}$.
 The target LGT is governed by the Hamiltonian $H=H_{J}+H_{\mathrm{f}}+H_{\mathrm{m}}$, with

-Here, $H_{\mathrm{m}}$ describes the rest mass of matter and $H_{\mathrm{f}}$ is a background field term.
-This term generates a confining potential for the charges: when $f=0$, the theory is deconfined while charges are confined at $f\neq 0$ \cite{Schweizer2019}.
-The most challenging part of the implementation is the three-qubit term $H_{J}$, which couples matter and gauge fields.
+The most demanding part of the implementation is the three-qubit term $H_{J}$, which couples matter and gauge fields. $H_{\mathrm{m}}$ describes the rest mass of matter and $H_{\mathrm{f}}$ is a background field term.
+This term generates a confining potential, measured by an energy cost proportional to the linear extent of regions with polarized electric field \cite{Schweizer2019,Borla2020, Kebric2023} (Methods).
+Due to the matter--gauge-field coupling, this linear potential translates over to the charges, mesons are formed and the gauge-invariant fermion correlator decays exponentially as a function of distance \cite{Borla2020,Kebric2021,Kebric2023}.
+As a result, when $f=0$, the theory is deconfined while charges are confined at $f\neq 0$.
+To shed further light on confinement in this model, in the Methods we present an analytic derivation of the linear string tension, governed by a complex interplay of kinetic energy of fermions with their rest mass and the background field.

 The essence of a LGT is the conservation of a local symmetry.
 For the case of Hamiltonian $H$, this is a $\mathbb{Z}_2$ gauge symmetry.
 It is embodied in the conservation of $G_i^{\mathbb{Z}_2}=-\tau_{i-1,i}^x\sigma_i^z\tau_{i,i+1}^x$, i.e., $[H,G_i^{\mathbb{Z}_2}]=0$, $\forall i$.
 Further below, we will demonstrate how an energy penalty term \cite{PRXQuantum} tunes the $\mathbb{Z}_2$ to an approximate $\mathrm{U}(1)$ gauge symmetry, such as governs QED.
 The associated symmetry generator is $G_i^{\mathrm{U}(1)}=\frac{1}{2}\big[\tau_{i-1,i}^x-\tau_{i,i+1}^x+\sigma_i^z+\left(-1\right)^i\big]$, corresponding to a lattice version of Gauss's law.
 It is these local gauge symmetries that are responsible for the richness of fundamental phenomena in LGTs.
 Conserving these local symmetries for all simulated times $t$ is the central challenge of gauge-theory quantum simulation.